thedaviddias/bfdes.in/posts/monte-carlo-to-las-vegas.md

 Recently I have been writing an algorithms library while following CS courses to better understand the fundamental data structures that underpin modern computing.
 In the process, I have gained an appreciation of the benefits of good API design as well as solid testing strategies.

-Most of the time, but not always, the goal of exposing a lean library API and writing DRY code conflicts with that of crafting efficient code.
+Most of the time, but not always, the goal of exposing a lean library API and writing DRY code conflicts with that of shipping performant code.
 Let us look at one such situation that I encountered.

 The Monte Carlo class of algorithms are those which we can guarantee to terminate in finite time, but which may produce an incorrect result now and then.
 A Las Vegas algorithm, on the other hand, is guaranteed to produce a correct result, but we might only be able to obtain a probabilistic measure of its runtime.